 - The Scottish Government has enshrined children’s right to play outside every day in the Health and Social Care Standards.

-- National Standard for Early Learning and Childcare p.
-23/24
+- National Standard for Early Learning and Childcare, pages 23/24

-The benefits of outdoor play and learning in early years
+Benefits of outdoor play and learning in early years are listed below:

 Learning for sustainability